 The Negotiation Process

 After you do file your claim, your lawyer will likely end up negotiating with the insurance company.
-The negotiation process can take a lot of time, especially if you have a lot of damages and there are multiple parties at fault for the accident.
+The negotiation process can take a lot of time, especially if you have a lot of damages and multiple parties at fault for the accident.
 However, negotiation is typically good and often leaves you with a much better settlement than if you hadn’t hired a lawyer.

 If there are disagreements about which party is liable for damages in the truck accident, it can increase your chances of needing to go to court.
-Insurance companies do not like to admit full liability for an accident, so they may try to blame for some (or all) of the accident.
+Insurance companies do not like to admit full liability for an accident, so they may try to blame you for some (or all) of the accident.
 Your lawyer will need to compile strong evidence of the at-fault party’s responsibility for the accident and your injuries.

 - The truck driver